lmr97/archie-server/README.md

     up --build \
 	--detach
 ```
-It'll probably take a while to build the images (it took ~5 minutes total on my machine, 3 of which was for the central server image).
+It'll probably take a while to build the images (it took ~5 minutes total on my machine, the majority of which was for the central server image).
 And once the containers are started, give the database container ~2 minutes to initialize before trying it out (otherwise there will be errors).
 You can see if the database is ready for connections by running `docker logs archie-db`.

 4. Try it out!
 You can reach the server at `localhost:3000`.